Customer Pain Points: What They Are + How They Can Help Drive B2B Sales

 Use the everyday language of your market and audience to build a sales pitch that works like a conversation between peers rather than a monologue from an outsider.

 A great way to prove you understand your customers is by giving them valuable information that can help them solve their pain points.
+In-depth guides, FAQ pages, blog posts, and video content can solve issues before customers even speak to a sales rep.

 Best case, this content will also point them towards purchasing your product, but don’t think of that as the only goal for your content.
 Use content marketing to talk about what’s happening in the industry and provide real value to the reader without asking for anything in return.